 Among its characteristics are curved wide lines, geometries, simplifications and symbolism, and contrasting colors.
 Luxury is expressed in the choice of the most expensive materials and finest craftsmanship such as ebony wood furniture with exquisite ivory inlays, or handmade silk velvets.

 From Paris, it spreads all over the world at the beginning of the 20th century and, in the United States, where it arrives a little later, it expresses some of its greatest examples, especially in architecture.

 Geometric elements are a recurring decoration, much loved by artists such as Eugène Grasset who stated that various simple geometric shapes like triangles and squares are the basis of all compositional arrangements.
-A perfect example of this principle is the Mir soprarizzo velvet.
-Among favorite motifs, there are the zig-zag ones, which suggest the idea of movement, such as the Zig Zag Velvet.
+Examples are Mir soprarizzo velvet, and Zig Zag Velvet whose pattern graphically recalls the idea of movement.

 Egyptian art, in vogue at the beginning of the 20th century thanks to important archaeological discoveries, influences the Art Deco decorative motifs.
 The elegant stylized palm leaves of the Palmyra velvet are an example.

 Cities, with their modern buildings and means of transportation, also become a source of inspiration for Art Deco motifs.
 They are futuristic metropolises, in which skyscrapers are the protagonists, just as in the Metropolis soprarizzo velvet which shows, in a stylized and abstract key, the cities of the future designed by the Bauhaus architects.

 Thanks to simple lines, primary colors, geometrical, and simplified shapes and precious shiny details, Art Deco fabrics are still extremely contemporary and can add a modern yet refined touch to any room.